morsliomar-cloud/PFE-SIEM-/README.md

 | Python 3 | 3.9+ |
 | `curl` | Included in Git Bash |

+> **VirtualBox Host-Only network prerequisite:** Before starting any VMs, verify that a Host-Only network at `10.10.10.1 / 255.255.255.0` exists in VirtualBox (File → Tools → Network Manager → Host-only Networks).
+Create it if missing.
+The VMs will not be able to reach Docker without this adapter.

 ### Windows / Git Bash — mandatory setup

 ```bash